 A similar issue can occur when too much of the right product is stocked.
 An abundance of the right stock appears great since warehouses will be able to fulfil every order at 100%.
 However, pallets may end up in aisles or being stocked in dock areas, leading to safety hazards and negatively impacting productivity.

 There is a classic saying in the warehouse industry that goes “If there is available space, someone will eventually fill it.”
 The challenge for warehouse managers is to monitor and successfully manage the use of warehouse space so that it aids their supply chain management objectives, as well as the warehouse’s operational efficiency.
-Several clever solutions exist.
+Several clever solutions exist, including ReadySpaces warehouse locations that offer fully configurable spaces for rent without a contract.
 It is up to the warehouse managers to use the ideal solution that fits in with their business objectives.